omololevy/GitSearch-Quotes/README.md

 6. Displays an error message if the repo name entered couldn't be found
    - INPUT: "repository"
    - OUTPUT: "Repository Doesn't Exist"

+##### Quotes

+1. Displays an error message if you leave the quote input field blank
+   - INPUT:" "
+   - OUTPUT:"Enter the quote"
+2. Displays an error message if you leave the author field blank
+   - INPUT:" "
+   - OUTPUT:"Enter the name of the author"
+3. Displays an error message if you leave the name input field blank
+   - INPUT:" "
+   - OUTPUT:"Enter the name of the publisher or your name"
+4. Displays an option to delete a quote
+   - INPUT:"Delete button of a quote pressed"
+   - OUTPUT:"That particular quote from a list of quotes is deleted"
+5. Display an option to upVote a quote if you like it
+   - INPUT:"Press upVote Button"
+   - OUTPUT:upVote property of a quote increments by 1 on the screen"
+6. Display an option to deVote a quote if you dislike it
+   - INPUT:"Press downVote Button"
+   - OUTPUT:downVote property of a quote increments by 1 on the screen"

 ## Development